bjpcorp/GTheme/Gramps_Icon_Theme_Guidelines/README.md

 - Only add glossiness for objects which have a shiny property in real life.

 ### GNOME artist
-- The toolbar size of 24×24 pixels is not used in Tango themes; it's 22×22 pixels instead.
+- The toolbar size of 24×24 pixels is not used in Gramps themes; it's 22×22 pixels instead.
 - The color palette is more vibrant, saturated.
 - Every icon requires all the sizes provided.